firefly-iii/docs/docs/docs/data-importer/index.md

 To use **FIDI**, you need any of the following things:

 - API keys from [Salt Edge](https://www.saltedge.com/) / Spectre, if you want to use their services.
-Register at [Spectre](https://www.saltedge.com/client_users/sign_up).
+Check out the [guidelines](install/nordigen-spectre.md).
 - API keys from [Nordigen](https://nordigen.com/), if you want to use their services instead.
-Register with [Nordigen](https://ob.nordigen.com/).
+Check out the [guidelines](install/nordigen-spectre.md)

 If you wish to use neither, you need a CSV file from your bank.
 How and where you download it depends on the bank entirely.